massquantity/LibRecommender/README.md

 ## Serving

-For how to serve a trained model in LibRecommender, see [serving README](<https://github.com/massquantity/LibRecommender/tree/master/serving>) .
+For how to serve a trained model in LibRecommender, see [Serving Guide](<https://github.com/massquantity/LibRecommender/tree/master/serving>) .